 - been diagnosed with or exposed to someone who has COVID-19 in the past 14 days

 My cancellation policy is not in effect during the pandemic so there will be no charge for a missed appointment as long as you let me know you will not be able to make your appointment.
 If you are in doubt whether you should come in or not, please err on the side of caution and reschedule your appointment.
-If you are a frontline worker THANK YOU!!
-Unfortunately, I can only see you virtually at this time but will be providing discounts for your sessions when I can see you again.
-I can also refer you to therapists who are specifically working with frontline workers right now.

 Prepare Ahead for your Appointment:

 - Paperwork Before your first appointment back, you must fill out the two forms linked below.
 Please fill out the Daily Screening Form and return it to me within 24 hours of your appointment also informing me if there have been any changes the day of our session.
 I personally must also pass this daily screening!
 The second form is the Informed Consent for treatment you will need to fill out one time before your first session during the pandemic.
+If you are a new client, you will also need to fill out a New Client Intake Form.

 - To reduce the amount of respiratory droplets in the treatment room, we will try to keep talking to a minimum.
 We will discuss how you are doing, what your goals are for the session, catch up about the past several months, etc., via phone / email / or a quick intake out on the porch before we go inside.
 Of course during the session, necessary feedback is always welcome.